machty/ember-concurrency-decorators/README.md

 }
 ```

-Encapulated Tasks do not work with `ember-cli-typescript@1`.
+Encapsulated Tasks do not work with `ember-cli-typescript@1`.
 See the
 [TypeScript](#TypeScript) section for more details.

 #### `@taskGroup`